khongsomeo/GPA-OOP/readme.md

   (notice that if you use full course code, then only one course added, using a prefix would choose every course have `courseprefix` as a prefix).
   ```
-- To calculate GPA but ignore some courses defines inside
+- To calculate GPA but ignore some courses defined inside
   `<IGNORED_COURSES.txt>`:
   ```shell
   ./<PROGRAM> --input <GRADE_FILE.csv> --ignore <IGNORED_COURSES.txt>